1969 European Cup Winners' Cup final: Post-match

 Following Slovan's victory, manager Michal Vičan described himself as extremely happy.
 He pointed out that defensive errors on both sides had led to goals, and commended his team's fighting spirit.
 He also stated that his players represented Czechoslovakia well and wished the national team success for their 1970 FIFA World Cup qualification – UEFA Group 2 match away in Hungary four days later.

 Barcelona manager Salvador Artigas congratulated his opponents, describing the Bratislava players as more tactical and combative.
 He also bemoaned his side's bad luck.

+During the match, famous commentator Gabo Zelenay delivered the slogan "Bieli jastrabi z Tehelného poľa bratislavského" (White Hawks from Tehelné pole Bratislava), referring to the Slovan players who had achieved success in the final.
+The phrase later became one of the nicknames for the club.